AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View_Preview_API.md

    Task<ResolvedItems<DataItem>> GetPreviewDataItemsAsync(string queryId, DataView dataView, int skip = DEFAULT_SKIP, int count = DEFAULT_COUNT);
 ```
 ## `Get Ineligible Data Items by Query`
-Gets the paged collection of data items that are the results of an individual query, but which are not eligible for use in the provided data view.
+Gets the paged collection of data items returned by an individual query, but which are not eligible for use in the provided data view.
 A common reason for ineligibility is that the item's index property is of a different type than the data view expects.
 A data view has a collection of zero or more queries.
 Each query has an identifier.
 Those identifiers are used here as part of the request path.

 ### Request